skritch/vibe-compiler/README.md

   1. Command('look up today's date', tools=[search])
   2. Command('look up the current phase of the moon', tools=[search])
   3. Map(
-    dimension: Command('for each sign of the zodiac:

-  Please respond with a JSON array of items to process.', tools=[search])
+    dimension: Command('Please generate a JSON array of the items to process from the following instruction:

+  for each sign of the zodiac:', tools=[search])
     body: Program([
       1. Command('generate a horoscope for today', tools=[search])
     ])
+  )
-    reduce: Reduce('select the single most and single least auspicious of all the horoscopes') )
+  4. Command('select the single most and single least auspicious of all the horoscopes')
-  4. Command('find the prime factors of today's date in DDMMYY format', tools=[search])
+  5. Command('find the prime factors of today's date in DDMMYY format', tools=[search])
-  5. Command('then, use all this to divine a portent as to what major event will come to pass today', tools=[none]) ])
+  6. Command('then, use all this to divine a portent as to what major event will come to pass today', tools=[none]) ])
 ```

 Or run:
 ```
-uv run python cli.py run vibes/portent.vibe
+uv run python cli.py run <input>
 ```